 Subject to specified exceptions, California's Unsafe Handgun Act (UHA) requires that semi-automatic pistols made in California or sold in the primary market contain a chamber load indicator (CLI) and a magazine disconnect mechanism (MDM).
 A chamber load indicator shows in a visible and easily understood way that there is a round in the gun's chamber, i.e., that the gun is loaded with at least one bullet.
-A magazine disconnect mechanism prevents a gun with a detachable magazine from firing if the magazine is not inserted (thus preventing the gun from firing even a single chambered round if the magazine is absent and the holder therefore mistakenly believes that the weapon is unloaded).
+A magazine disconnect mechanism prevents a gun with a detachable magazine from firing if the magazine is not inserted (thus preventing the gun from firing a chambered round if the holder mistakenly believes the weapon is unloaded merely because the magazine is absent).
 Both CLIs and MDMs are commonsense safety features that help prevent unintentional discharges of a firearm.
-The district court erred in preliminarily enjoining California's requirement that new semi-automatic pistols manufactured or sold in the State contain those features.
+The district court erred in preliminarily enjoining California's requirement that new semiautomatic pistols manufactured or sold in the State contain those features.